gpuweb/gpuweb/proposals/bindless.md

 Validation for `GPUTexture.pin(usage)`:

- - `"sampling-resource-table"` must be enabled on the device (explicitly or implicitly with `"heterogenous-resource-table"`).
+ - `"sampling-resource-table"` must be enabled on the device (explicitly or implicitly with `"heterogeneous-resource-table"`).
  - `this` must not have been destroyed.
  - `usage` must be a single shader usage.

 Validation for `GPUTexture.unpin()`:

- - `"sampling-resource-table"` must be enabled on the device (explicitly or implicitly with `"heterogenous-resource-table"`).
+ - `"sampling-resource-table"` must be enabled on the device (explicitly or implicitly with `"heterogeneous-resource-table"`).

 Note that the calls to `pin` and `unpin` don't need to be balanced.
 Pinning replaces the currently pinned usage, if any.